Establishing and operating transparent

 Expected Roles of and Support for Outside Directors

-At the same time, the outside directors advise management on company direction and business challenges.
-Advisory opportunities include regularly scheduled liaison meetings attended by all outside directors and outside Audit & Supervisory Board members, each of whom also attends various other meetings, including the Sustainability Council, Sales and Technical Council, Carbon Neutrality and Environmental Committee, and ad hoc meetings.
+At the same time, the outside directors advise on management and business challenges.
+Advisory opportunities include regularly scheduled liaison meetings attended by all outside directors and outside Audit & Supervisory Board members, each of whom attends various other meetings also, including the Sustainability Council, Carbon Neutrality and Environmental Committee meetings.

 Outside Directors and Outside Audit & Supervisory Board Members